 In Ecuador, which is third only to Colombia and Brazil for having the greatest number of amphibian species, an amphibian conservation program called Balsa de los Sapos (Life Raft of the Frogs) is now establishing breeding colonies for safekeeping, creating assurance colonies as a safety net for vulnerable frog species.
 San Diego Zoo Global works with its staff to help keep this valuable population of amphibians healthy and sustainable by providing disease-screening services.
 Assisting in coordination of activities and providing educational resources is the Amphibian Ark, a joint effort of the World Association of Zoos and Aquariums and the International Union for Conservation of Nature.

-Closer to home, and once abundant in the mountain ranges of southern California, the mountain yellow-legged frog is now critically endangered.
+Closer to home, and once abundant in the mountain ranges of Southern California, the mountain yellow-legged frog Rana muscosa is now critically endangered.
 Multiple factors have contributed to the decline of the species, including habitat loss, drought, introduced predators, pollution, and chytridiomycosis.
 San Diego Zoo Global is working to restore the ecosystem balance in the San Jacinto Mountains through our captive-breeding and reintroduction efforts for the mountain yellow-legged frog.
+Since 2010, we have successfully reintroduced zoo-bred mountain yellow-legged frog tadpoles into the wild at Hall Canyon on the University of California’s James San Jacinto Mountains Reserve, where the frogs had been extinct for more than 40 years.
+Radio transmitters in frog-sized backpacks have revealed a healthy 95-percent survival rate the first month and are now breeding in the wild!

 We’re also gearing up to establish and freeze amphibian cell cultures in our Frozen Zoo® to help conserve the genetic diversity of frog and toad species.
 We’re hoping to team up with other zoos and field researchers to collect additional amphibian samples to increase our genome bank.